Find the financial support that you need! View Funding Resources!

 Understanding Paralysis

 Paralysis is clinically defined as a loss of strength or lack of voluntary muscle control.
-When neural connections to the brain are disrupted, the consequential nerve damage leads to either temporary or permanent paralysis.
+When neural connections to the brain or spinal cord are disrupted, the resulting damage leads to either temporary or permanent paralysis.

 The Demographics of Paralysis